NATO to Hold Nuclear Exercise Despite Russian Warnings

 NATO will push ahead with long-planned nuclear exercises next week despite rising tensions over the war in Ukraine and President Vladimir Putin's insistence that he is not bluffing about using all available means to defend Russian territory, NATO Secretary-General Jens Stoltenberg said Tuesday.

 The exercise, dubbed "Steadfast Noon," is held annually and usually runs for about one week.
-It involves fighter jets capable of carrying nuclear warheads but does not involve any live bombs.
+It involves fighter jets capable of carrying nuclear warheads but without the use any live bombs.
 Conventional jets, and surveillance and refueling aircraft also routinely take part.

 Fourteen of the 30 NATO member countries will be involved in the exercise, which was planned before Russia invaded Ukraine in February.
 The main part of the maneuvers would be held more than 1,000 kilometers (625 miles) from Russia, a NATO official said.